Wilhelm-Gymnasium/Quiz/README.md

-# Jeopardy
+# Quiz (title not yet defined)
-Jeopardy quiz game for Android
+Quiz game for Android